-The standard schnauzer is a versatile companion but not a dog that should be left to fend for himself.
-These dogs are very smart and sociable, so they crave interaction with their human companions.
+The schnauzer approaches life with a focused mentality and is ever alert.
+At the same time, this breed learns quickly and adapts readily to its owner.
+The schnauzer needs an outlet for its energy, but when properly exercised and engaged, the breed is neither characteristically hyperactive nor overly lethargic.
+This companion dog should not be left to fend for itself.
+They are very smart and sociable, so they crave interaction with their human companions.
 Plenty of exercise, frequent training sessions, and opportunities for play will tire both the mind and body of the schnauzer.

 Balance is the important thing when training a schnauzer.
 If you include the right ratio of exercise, training, and mental stimulation, these dogs blossom into wonderful companions.
 Just be sure that you maintain your position as the pack leader, since the intelligence of this breed can quickly lead to dominance or stubborn tendencies.

 The standard schnauzer has a few potential health concerns to be aware of, but in general this is a healthy breed that isn’t plagued with problems.
 These dogs can live up to be 13 to 16 years old (or more), which is a considerable life span for a medium-sized breed.

 One thing that has improved the health of the breed has been screening for the typical health problems.
 A commitment to identifying problems and preventing future generations from inheriting certain health conditions has assisted in making the breed healthier.

 Here are the health problems occasionally faced by standard schnauzers:

 - Skin Allergies: Many schnauzers suffer from sensitive skin, resulting in excessive licking and scratching.

 - Hip Dysplasia: This health problem, which is a deformity of the femur head, can be a genetic trait for standard schnauzers.